SomeJakeGuy/gcbrickwork/README.md

         * The first 4 bytes represent the field's hash.
 Currently, it is un-known how a field's name becomes a hash.
           * There may be specific games that have created associations from field hash -> field internal name.
         * The second 4 bytes represent the field's bitmask
-        * The next 2 bytes represent the starting bit for the field within a given data line in the JMP file.
+        * The next 2 bytes represent the starting byte for the field within a given data line in the JMP file.
-        * The second to last byte represents the shift bits, which is required when reading certain field data.
+        * The second to last byte represents the shift bytes, which is required when reading certain field data.
         * The last byte represents the data type, as defined as either Int, Str, or Floats.
   * The data block contains the table row data one line at a time.
     * Each row is represented by multiple columns of data, each of which should match to a JMP field header and its respective value type (Int, Str, Float, etc.)